StevesGitRepo/Wavey/README.md

 <h2>The Dashboard</h2>

-The Dashboard is the first page the user sees after logging in.
-The Wavey dashboard is a mix of charts and tables.
+The Dashboard is the first page the user sees after logging in and is a mix of charts, tables, lists and links.
 Live data is called into corresponding cards with C# Razor Pages.

 ![image](https://github.com/StevesGitRepo/HotBug/assets/104333881/b2a74f70-1259-416d-8484-1adb902e64d5)